Mehdi0Mirzaei/Flatten-Tuples-List-to-String/README.md

-# Flatten-Tuples-List-to-String
+### Flatten-Tuples-List-to-String
-This is easy question from questions.
+## This is easy question from questions.
+# Flatten Tuples List to String.